mcmuralishclint/hotel-merger/README.md

 * CD - Use a webhook trigger to sense a git push to deploy through AWS code pipeline to AWS Elastic Beanstalk p.s: couldn't complete the elastic beanstalk setup hence pushed the final image to docker

+deployed on an AWS EC2 - http://54.197.220.195:3000/api-docs/index.html (hopefully my credits haven't run out when this is being reviews)

 ## How to Setup
 **Prerequisite:** [Install Docker and Docker Compose](https://docs.docker.com/compose/install/)